elderlybeginner/blog/_posts/2019-11-02-functional_python.md

 I had difficulties to understand lambda expressions.
 That helped me:

-- you create lambda function by assigning it to variable (variable is the function),
+- you create lambda function by assigning it to a variable (variable is the function),
 - after *lambda* word is your input (x),
 - after *:* is the output you want to get (your y in mathematics),
-- you call you lambda with variable name and your input,
+- you call you lambda with the variable name and your input,
-- in return you will get your output.
+- in return, you will get your output.

 ```python
 hyper = lambda x: 1/x